pairingwg/bls_standard/minutes/spec-v1.md

 * SHA(x) = SHA256(x || 0) || SHA256(x || 1), where 0, 1 are bits.

 * a || b denotes (naive) string concatenation.
-In all our applications below, a has a fixed length, so decoding is unique.
+In all our applications below, a or b has a fixed length, so decoding is unique.

 * WB18 [implementation](https://github.com/kwantam/bls12-381_hash)